 - Wealth of private studio and university level piano teaching experience from four universities, three countries and two continents, with national teacher certification - Decades of extensive performing experience from Europe, Canada and the US - Comprehensive experience in, and knowledge of, Western and Eastern European performance and teaching techniques - Students attending and winning local, state, and international piano competitions

 SHORT BIO Dr. Jelena Vladikovic, NCTM brings performing and pedagogical experience from four universities, three countries and two continents.
 She began concert career at 15 after winning the most prestigious national piano competition, after which she went on to win several national and international piano competitions.
-She played in Europe, Canada and the US, and appeared on radio and television.
-She currently heads a successful transcontinental three-piano ensemble, Take 3.
+She regularly tours in Europe, Canada and the US, and appeared on radio and television.
+Her performing excellence was recognized by Kawai US and Kawai Canada with a title, Kawai Artist.

 Dr. Vladikovic, a nationally certified music teacher, is the recipient of numerous awards for her pedagogical work including the ASU Teaching Excellence Award and the ASU Disability Resource Center Award for her work with gifted students with learning disabilities, which is also the focus of her pioneering research and doctoral dissertation.
 Royal Conservatory Music Development Program awarded her the Founding Teacher designation for her "contribution to establishing a national standard for developing musicians in the US."
 In addition to the MTNA certification, Royal Conservatory of Music has also awarded her a professional designation as a Certified Piano Teaching Specialist for all levels, from beginner to advanced.

-Dr. Vladikovic is a regular presenter at the local, state, national, international, and world conferences, which include: MTNA, ASMTA, World Piano Teachers Association, The American Musicological Society and the Society for Music Theory, The Society for Ethnomusicology, The College Music Society International Conference, and she frequently conducts professional development seminars.
+Dr. Vladikovic is a regularly invited to presenterand/or perform at the local, state, national, international, and world conferences.
+They include: MTNA, ASMTA, World Piano Teachers Association, The American Musicological Society and the Society for Music Theory, The Society for Ethnomusicology, The College Music Society International Conference, and she frequently conducts professional development seminars in the US and Canada.

-Dr. Vladikovicis currently on the piano faculty at the Grand Canyon University in Phoenix, where she serves as a subject matter expert for piano and piano pedagogy, and teaches piano performance, piano pedagogy, piano literature, and class piano.
-She is also serving as a reviewer of new piano publications and editions for Clavier Companion Magazine.
+Dr. Vladikovic is currently on the piano faculty at the Grand Canyon University in Phoenix, where she serves as a subject matter expert for piano and piano pedagogy, and teaches piano performance, piano pedagogy, piano literature, and class piano.
 Although widely sought as a piano teacher, she maintains only a small private studio, with students traveling weekly from across the state to study with her.

 Teaching philosophy: please visit the website for information on this and other aspects of Dr. Vladikovic's teaching.

-EVMTA (East Valley Music Teachers' Association), PMTA (Phoenix Music Teachers' Association)
+EVMTA (East Valley Music Teachers' Association), PMTA (Phoenix Music Teachers' Association), ASMTA (Arizona State Music Teachers' Association)

 E. Bethany Home Rd & N. 12th Street in central Phoenix